project-valhalla/.github/CODE_OF_CONDUCT.md

 # Code of Conduct
-We, as members of the community and development team, are dedicated to fostering a harassment-free and inclusive environment for everyone participating in our project's community.
+We, as members of the community and development team, are dedicated to promoting a harassment-free and inclusive environment for everyone participating in our project's community.

 *Everyone is welcome here.
 Unwelcome is any form of hate ideology.* Therefore, we are committed to providing a friendly, safe and welcoming space for all, regardless of: